Skip to content

 Christoph from CareElite - Plastic-free living

 PS.: Nowadays, people mainly send orders from the Internet in parcels.
-How you as a consumer Store online as sustainably as possible you can now find out in the linked article.
+How you as a consumer store online as sustainably as possible you can find out now in the linked article.

-Coffee box Suggestions for improvement Newsletter
+Coffee box Suggestions for improvement

-* Links with asterisks are so-called Affiliate linksIf you click on it and buy something, you automatically and actively support my work with CareElite.de, as I receive a small share of the proceeds - and of course nothing changes in the product price.
-Many thanks for your support and best regards, Christoph!
+* Links with asterisks are so-called affiliate links.
+If you click on it and buy something, you automatically and actively support my work with CareElite.de, because I get a small share of the sales revenue - and of course the product price does not change.
+Thank you for your support and best regards, Christoph!

 Christoph Schulz